isaac-sim/IsaacLab/docs/source/setup/installation/pip_installation.rst

                -t, --test           Run all python unittest tests.
                -v, --vscode         Generate the VSCode settings file from template.
                -d, --docs           Build the documentation from source using sphinx.
                -c, --conda [NAME]   Create the conda environment for Isaac Lab.
-Default name is 'isaaclab'.
+Default name is 'env_isaaclab'.

 Installation
 ~~~~~~~~~~~~